Sinemia Movie Plan Review – Thoughts After a Month

 How it Works

 When you are ready to go to a movie you open the app and select the movie you want to see.
 And then select Advanced Ticketing.
-You can also do this at the theater but advanced ticketing is what sets Sinemia apart so you want to go this route.
+You can also do this at the theater but advanced ticketing is what sets Sinemia apart so you want to go this route (this adds a $1.80 fee plus a booking fee).
 More on that later.

 Then you select the movie theater you wish to go to followed by the service you would like to use to purchase the tickets.